RICAU-Net: Residual-block Inspired Coordinate Attention U-Net for Segmentation of Small and Sparse Calcium Lesions in Cardiac CT: Methods

 \subsection{Residual-block Inspired Coordinate Attention U-Net}

 The encoder of the RICAU-Net contains RICA blocks that utilize the CA information from the input in each layer.
 As illustrated in Fig.~\ref{fig1}, the design of the RICA block was inspired by the residual block in ResNet \cite{num37}, which consists of two convolutional layers and a skip connection.
 The skip connection includes a CA module and a projection shortcut (PJS) module.
-The CA module produces direction-aware and position-sensitive feature maps that have the same dimensions as the input.
 Since the dimensions of the feature maps from the CA module and the two convolutional layers are not equal, the PJS module is an essential step for matching the dimensions of the two groups of feature maps before the element-wise addition operation.
 The PJS module consists of $1\times1$ convolution followed by batch normalization.
 The RICA block is defined as:

-where $y_r$ denotes the output tensor of a RICA block, $\mathcal{F}(x)$ denotes two convolutional layers; each convolutional layer followed by a batch normalization and a ReLU, $\oplus$ denotes element-wise addition, $C_{pjs}$ denotes a projection shortcut module.
+where $y_r$ denotes the output tensor of a RICA block, $\mathcal{F}(x)$ denotes two convolutional layers; each convolutional layer followed by a batch normalization and a ReLU, $\oplus$ denotes element-wise addition, $C_{pjs}$ denotes a PJS module.

 The decoder of the RICAU-Net is similar to that of the vanilla U-Net, but it incorporates four CA modules after each upsampling process.
 In this way, the network is capable of retaining the positional information of the upsampled features.
 The RICA block was not utilized in the decoder of the RICAU-Net because it could result in the loss of essential positional information when the feature maps from the CA module pass through the PJS module for dimension matching.